-1 So where are we now?
-Are we in the middle?
-2 I want to believe that we're past the halfway mark.
-I want to believe that we're closer to the end than we are 3 4 to the beginning.
+I So where are we now?
+Are we in the middle: 2 I want to believe that we're past the halfway mark.
+I 3 want to believe that we're closer to the end than we are 4 to the beginning.
 5 And I believe this because of the work of 6 grassroots Indigenous women, the activists and 7 organizations who have done so much work to raise 8 conscious awareness of the epidemic of violence against 9 Indigenous women, and girls, and gender diverse people.
-And it is because of their work that we can even be here 10 11 to give recommendations to a National Inquiry today.
+10 And it is because of their work that we can even be here 11 to give recommendations to a National Inquiry today.
 12 And so in its final written submissions, 13 NWAC provides the National Inquiry with 61 recommendations 14 to address the epidemic of violations, and I will discuss 15 these recommendations today more briefly in the context of 16 institutions predicated on racism, patriarchy, and 17 colonialism.
-I will first turn to a recommendation 18 19 directly to the Commissioners.
-Throughout this process, 20 NWAC has argued for a National Inquiry that puts families 21 first, and this includes the conceptualization of the 22 drafting of your recommendations in your final report.
-23 NWAC recommends that the National Inquiry place an
+18 I will first turn to a recommendation directly to the Commissioners.
+Throughout this process, first, and this includes the conceptualization of the drafting of your recommendations in your final report.